tstockwell/TermSatNet/ReRite.Wiki/LucidExpressions/appendix-soundness-and-completeness.md

 ## Deduction Theorem

-This section presents to two proofs that together prove the Deduction Theorem.
+This section presents two proofs that together prove the Deduction Theorem.

 If ((...)) =>* ((..., P->Q))
 Then ((..., P->Q, P)) =>* ((..., P->Q, P, ..., Q))